marianogappa/crypto-predictions/README.md

 ### Configuration

 Crypto Predictions is configured via enviroment variables.
+Because this can become troublesome, alternatively a config.json file can be added at the same path as the binary, which contains a JSON map, having keys as env names, and string values.

 The following variables are supported:

 #### Social network API credentials